JSON ↔ Properties

 Yes.
 Parsing and emission happen in your browser tab.

-Should I use this or JSON ↔ .env?
+Should I use this or JSON → env / env → JSON?

-Use Properties for Java ecosystem flat files.
-Use env tools when targeting shell-style KEY=value exports.
+Use Properties for Java-style flat bundles.
+Use the env tools when targeting shell exports and their escaping rules.

 More tools